This is my super comprehensive guide about flatsharing in London.

 Again, I haven’t used any other site other than SpareRoom but I believe most of them work the same.
-To get started you build a profile which is weirdly a bit like a dating profile.
-You put a picture and write a short blurb about your personality, your likes, your dislikes, your requirements etc. You also put it your budget.
+To get started, you build a profile that is weirdly a bit like a dating profile.
+You put a picture and write a short blurb about your personality, your likes, your dislikes, your requirements etc. You also put it in your budget.

 Great.
 I have my profile up and running, now what?